-Comments Template on Discussion Paper on Sponsor Support Technical Specifications Deadline 31 October 2013 18:00 CET taken into account.
+Comments Template on Discussion Paper on Sponsor Support Technical Specifications Deadline 31 October 2013 18:00 CET measures which could be used to assess the maximum sponsor support?
+Generally, wage is not an appropriate additional measure for estimating the maximum amount of sponsor support in Germany (maybe in contrast to countries where final pay schemes are still the typical defined benefit plans).
+However, there might be exceptions to this rule: For example for an industry-wide pension fund wage may be nonetheless the only measure for estimating sponsor support because no other data are available.
+We therefore suggest an opening clause if this idea was taken forward.
+Q05.
+Q5: Are stakeholders comfortable with the concept of linking default probabilities, credit ratios and sponsor strength?
+No, because it is unlikely that it is possible to specify something of general applicability / general validity which works on the level of the individual IORP.
+It therefore cannot be the only factor taken into account.
 For example for long-term assessments default probabilities must be used very carefully.
 Using market data / calculated ratings for a timeframe of e.g. 10 years and combining it with a fixed (high) probability for 10 years+ may merit further consideration.
-In general the concept is not sufficient, because it does not include mandatory insolvency protection and last man standing principles which support employers of many IORPs (see General Remarks on the complementary nature of sponsor support and insolvency protection).For MES it is a concern that in practice linking default probabilities, credit ratios and sponsor strength can be a very challenging approach, since it is assumed the credit ratios are dependent on the industry sector.)
-Again, the concept is by far not elaborated enough to support industry wide or multi- employer IORPs.
-Finally, to answer this question properly it would be important to know what consequences the results will have.
-Q06.
-We do not think this is feasible in practice.
+In general the concept is not sufficient, because it does not include mandatory insolvency protection and last man standing principles which support employers of many IORPs (see General Remarks on the complementary nature of sponsor support and insolvency protection). sponsor strength can be a very challenging approach, since it is assumed the credit ratios are dependent on the industry sector.
+Again, the concept is by far not elaborated enough to support industry wide or multi-employer IORPs.
+Finally, to answer this question properly it would be inevitable to know what consequences the results will have.

+Comments Template on Discussion Paper on Sponsor Support Technical Specifications Deadline 31 October 2013 18:00 CET Q06.
+Q6: Do stakeholders agree with exploring the possibility of including a standard table in the technical specifications that links credit ratios with default probabilities?
+This would be an intellectually interesting approach, but we do not think this is feasible in practice.
 The figures in such a table would need to be carefully calibrated in order to provide a realistic picture of default probabilities in case ratings are not available.
 The validity of the calibration would have to be assessed by comparing the estimated default probabilities with market implied default probabilities or by statistical analyses based on historical data.
 The key problem appears to be that credit ratings are based on a much richer set of information compared to credit ratios.
 Therefore any derived measures based on ratings appear to be more reliable compared to measures based on credit ratios (average values for different sectors, cycles, etc.?).
 In practice this approach can also be challenging because of market volatility.
 In a nutshell, it will be difficult to achieve general validity with this approach (see Question 5).
 Q07.
+Q7: Do stakeholders have other suggestions to derive default probabilities of the sponsor and to reduce reliance on credit ratings?
 We do not have any suggestions for general applicability.
 However, if there is only sector specific data easily available, industry-wide scheme should be able to use it.
 We would also like to stress the special character of industry-wide schemes and the importance of opening clauses in this context.
 Q08.
-Yes, this would be more appropriate, but we do not see how this could work in practice.
-The application would be very complex and would create many uncertainties.
+Q8: Do stakeholders agree that timing of sponsor support reflecting the affordability of making additional payments could be an improvement to the